beezwax/markdown-compiler/doc/1-introduction.md

     Markdown.to_html('_Foo_ **bar**') # => "<em>Foo<em> <strong>bar<strong>"

+As you can see, we put in markdown, and get back HTML.
 For the implementation language, I've chosen Ruby, a language we love at Beezwax.
 Because Ruby's focus on readability and programmer happiness, I think it's a great choice for us, as we don't care much about speed and optimizations, we just want the concepts in the simplest possible way.

 You'll learn about tokenization, parsing and code-generation.
 Because I'll talk about compilers, I won't get into things like interpreters or optimizations.
 I